Esca-MMC/EscasModdingPlugins/docs/emp-modding-guide.md

 ![Esca.EMP/PassOutSafely: true](images/PassOutSafely_MapProperty.png)

 ## Content Patcher Tokens
 EMP adds the following custom tokens to Content Patcher.
-To enable them, do **one** of the following:
+To enable them, you must do at least **one** of the following:

 A) Add EMP as a dependency in your mod's "manifest.json" file: `"Dependencies": [{"UniqueID": "Esca.EMP"}]`